 The Fitness Zeitgeist

-In lieu of the events of the past week it’s been a challenge not to be a bit more introspective and to not get lost in a deeper train of thought.
+In lieu of recent world events it’s been a challenge not to be a bit more introspective and to not get lost in a deeper train of thought.

 Regardless of what side of the fence you reside on – relax I’m not here to judge1 – it’s hard not to be cognizant of and be disappointed by the cacophony of toxic rhetoric and word vomit being spewed in every direction possible.